mjmeans/ONVIF-Device-Manager/libs/README.md

 # Libs Sources

-## "bccrypto-net-1.7-src-ext" :
+## "bccrypto-net-1.7-src-ext" : Bouncy Castle Crypto API 1.7
-The original source for this library is no longer available.
-The VS 2019 updated project uses the NuGet package maintained by a BouncyCastle dev.
+The original source for this library is available from "https://www.bouncycastle.org/csharp/download/bccrypto-net-1.7-bin-ext.zip".
+However, the VS 2019 updated project has been migrated to use the NuGet package instead.
+The NuGet package is maintained by a BouncyCastle dev.
 To get it:
 - NuGet command: "PM> NuGet\Install-Package Portable.BouncyCastle -Version 1.7.0.2".

 ## "ffmpeg-git-a5c1a0c" :